-So why should someone consider getting vaccinated against the flu?
+S,o why should you consider getting vaccinated against the flu?

 “Statistics show that influenza (flu) is one of the major causes of illness and even death during the cold season, way more than the number of cases we’ve seen with Ebola, West Nile and Zika viruses combined,” said my colleague Goddy T. Corpuz, MD, FAAP, pediatrician at Baylor Scott & White Clinic – Cedar Park.

-Influenza virus infections are associated with 3,000 to 49,000 deaths in the U.S. each year, and although 90 percent of flu-associated deaths occur in adults 65 years of age and older, influenza also kills a couple hundred children each winter.
+Influenza virus infections are associated with 3,000 to 49,000 deaths in the US each year, and although 90% of flu-associated deaths occur in adults 65 years of age and older, influenza also kills a couple hundred children each winter.

 Because flu viruses are constantly changing and there are typically up to four circulating flu viruses out there, it is difficult to create a vaccine that matches them all.